Jabulani-N/atlas-machine_learning/supervised_learning/word_embeddings/README.md

    - [ ] TF = number of times `word_in_question` is in sentence number sentenceindex
    - [ ] IDF = log(number of sentences / number of sentences that have `word_in_question`)
 </details>

+## Task 3

+### Resources

+While this was [originally pretty easy](https://stackoverflow.com/questions/71044447/attributeerror-keyedvectors-object-has-no-attribute-get-keras-embedding), you can no longer do that, and should instead [replicate the one-functionality via this](https://github.com/piskvorky/gensim/wiki/Using-Gensim-Embeddings-with-Keras-and-Tensorflow)